Liam-Gardner/MarketBasket/README.md

 # MarketBasket

 # Description
-A node server, serving an api that takes in a physicalRestaurantId (Store) and does the following:
+~~A node server, serving an api that takes in a physicalRestaurantId (Store) and does the following:
 1. Connects to the database
-2. Performs SQL joins on several tables to get all the order items from that restaurant (Store)
+~~2.
+Performs SQL joins on several tables to get all the order items from that restaurant (Store)
-3. Performs SQL query to get the data into the correct format expected by the Apriori alogrithm
-4. Converts to .csv (or we figure out how to read SQL in R studio!)
+3. Performs SQL query to get the data into the correct format expected by the Apriori alogrithm ~~4.
+Converts to .csv (or we figure out how to read SQL in R studio!)
 5. Starts an instance of R Studio
-6. R Studio knows where rules data is stored /api/rules/physicalRestaurantId/rules.csv
+~~6.
+R Studio knows where rules data is stored /api/rules/physicalRestaurantId/rules.csv
 7. Runs code to extract association rules
-8. Returns the rules as a response in JSON format
+~~8.
+Returns the rules as a response in JSON format

+# New Description
+Node Server accepts physicalRestaurantId (Store) and does the following:
+1. Opens an instance of R
+2. Passes the storeId to R
+3. Runs R script that:
+	a.)
+Connects to db
+	b.)
+Runs Stored Procedure to join tables to get all order items from that store and saves to table named after the store id c.)
+Groups order items under one order_id and saves to csv file, again named after the store Id d.)
+Converts the csv file to correct basket transaction format e.)
+Runs Apriori algorithm and returns association rules f.) rules are writtten to a file g.)
+When the process is finished the node server responfs with the contents of the file or parses it to JSON maybe

 # Connect to the database
 Setup DB connection on a Windows machine
 1. Create a data source in Windows by opening Data Sources(ODBC)